The nine rings of the galaxy LEDA 1313424: Interpretation in terms of caustic rings of dark matter

-We now argue that the nine rings observed in the LEDA galaxy are the imprints upon baryonic matter of cauastic rings of dark matter.
+We now argue that the nine rings observed in the LEDA galaxy are the imprints upon baryonic matter of caustic rings of dark matter.
 First, caustic rings of dark matter are naturally centered on galaxies because they are a property of the galaxies themselves.
 They do not require an accident akin to the passing of an impactor through the galactic center in a head-on collision.
-That LEDA's rings are not exactly centered is also easy to understand because caustic rings form in flows of dark matter extending to ten to twenty times the ring radius \cite{Duffy}.
+That LEDA's rings are not exactly centered is also easy to understand because caustic rings form in flows of dark matter extending to ten to twenty times the ring radius \citep{Duffy}.
 Since each flow experiences a somewhat different galactic gravitational potential, one would not expect the caustic rings to be exactly centered.

-Second, the pattern of ring radii predicted by Eq.~(\ref{crr}) is qualitatively consistent with the observations in LEDA.
-The fourth and seventh columns of Table I give the $n$ labels of the nine rings and the predicted ratios of successive ring radii.
-The discrepancies with the observed ratios are of order 7\%, which is similar to the level of agreement found in the Milky Way \cite{crdm} and M31 \cite{Chakrabarty}.
-The overall size of the rings is as expected since the $j$ value implied by LEDA's rings is 0.19, very close to $j = 0.18$ for the Milky Way.
+Offsets have been inferred from the $n=5$ ring in the Milky Way and the $n=2$ ring in M31 \citep{Chakrabarty}.